immortalmind2016/air-quality/README.md

 ## What next?
 - Add a discriminator field to the AirInformation entity in order to distinguish between different providers.
 - Add a new field to the pollution entity to store the provider name.
+- Using bull queue based on redis to handle the cron jobs.
+- Create kubernetes deployment file for the application.